 Dry skin plagues many people, especially during dry winter months.
-This DIY brightening hand scrub exfoliates and nourishes skin so it can retain moisture.
+This DIY brightening hand scrub exfoliates skin so it can retain moisture.

-Today’s DIY Beauty recipe is for a brightening hand scrub (buy a pre-made brown sugar scrub if you’d prefer).
-The green tea leaves and lemon essential oil are great brightening additions to the exfoliating power of brown sugar and nourishing power of olive oil and raw honey.
+This DIY Beauty recipe is for a brightening hand scrub.
+The green tea leaves and lemon essential oil are great brightening additions to the exfoliating power of brown sugar and moisturizing power of olive oil and raw honey.

 I like to use brown sugar in my hand scrubs because I feel like it does a better job of scrubbing away rougher skin.
 You can use white sugar if you prefer, and also a different oil if you don’t want to use coconut oil.
 Scrubs are very forgiving and super easy for beginners.

-I’ve also added Frankincense and Helichrysum oil to the mix because they’re both wonderful at helping skin to heal.
-You can definitely swap for your favorite essential oil scents, but for brightening, nourishing and healing, these are the oils you want to choose.
+I’ve also added Frankincense and Helichrysum oil to the mix because they’re both wonderful for great looking skin.
+You can definitely swap for your favorite essential oil scents, but for a better appearance of the skin on your hands, these are the oils you want to choose.